Ashutoshbind15/SliceSeeker/deploy/self-contained/README.md

-# Bundled deployment
+# Self-contained deployment

-Runs the full stack on one host: application services plus Postgres (pgvector), Valkey, and bundled S3-compatible object storage.
+Runs the full stack on one host: application services plus Postgres (pgvector), Valkey, and S3-compatible object storage.
 Suitable for evaluation, development-like staging, or single-node production.

 ## Layout